LivingTribunal18/Golden/README.md

 Landing page from my portfolio

 ### Meaning
-Landing Page as a Portfolio Website for design studio
+:triangular_ruler: Landing Page as a Portfolio Website for design studio

 Completed in a few days